-MPDTC was proposed in [2], presented in detail in [8] and [11], and generalized in [9].
 This section provides a brief summary of the MPDTC approach based on the aforementioned literature and the notation used therein.
-The drive system initially used as a case study is assumed to consist of a threelevel NPC inverter [13] with a medium-voltage squirrel-cage induction machine.
+The drive system initially used as a case study is assumed to consist of a three-level NPC inverter [16] with a medium-voltage squirrel-cage induction machine.
 The neutral point (NP) potential of the inverter floats.
 Fig. 1 shows the topology of the inverter.
+The parameters of the drive system are summarized in Table I.